Azure/azure-functions-openai-extension/samples/chat/README.md

     Content-Type: application/json

     {
         "instructions": "You are a helpful chatbot.
-In all your English responses, speak as if you have an American southern accent."
+In all your English responses, speak as if you are Shakespeare."
     }
     ```